brambolt/gradle-build-plugin/README.md

-A simple build for Gradle plugins.
+A plugin to build and publish Gradle plugins.